 Singapore Airlines is highly visible in the image below, which received 63K likes, even though the brand was not mentioned as a hashtag or other text accompanying the photo.

 While logo recognition alone is a powerful tool, even deeper analysis is possible via the detection of contexts, such as a restaurant or bar, a store, or a sporting event.
 For example, detecting objects like buildings, beer bottles, or jewelry is also a way to understand the moment of consumption or discussion.

 Another example of a concrete application for computer vision is the detection of the number of people in a photo, which allows the estimation of the size of an outdoor crowd participating in the event.

 Brands are present throughout billions of posts on the internet, both in images and text.
 Since the beginning of the web, social listening has been key to understanding this media channel.
 Thanks to new advances in computer vision technology, brands can better see the full extent of the visual web.

-If you would like to learn more about how to generate insights from computer vision or if you have any further questions, please get in touch!
+If you would like to learn more about how to generate insights from computer vision or you have any further questions, please get in touch!